Table of Contents

 OST File Location

-The OST file is usually located at any of the following locations:
+The OST file is usually located at any of the following default locations, based on Outlook and Windows version.

 If you cannot find the .ost file, follow these steps to find the file: